wp-plugins/post-expirator/readme.txt

 == Description ==

 The Post Expirator plugin allows the user to set expiration dates for both posts and pages.
-There is a configuration option page in the plugins area that will allow you to seperataly control whether or not posts/pages are wither deleted or changed to draft status.
+There is a configuration option page in the plugins area that will allow you to seperataly control whether or not posts/pages are either deleted or changed to draft status.
+Additionally you can also choose to have the post categories change at expiration time.
+If you choose to change the post category, the default action of changing the status will be ignored.

 The plugin hooks into the wp cron processes and runs every minute.